SuperOfficeDocs/superoffice-docs/docs/apps/app-store.md

 Customers can browse the store to find a range of applications made available from both SuperOffice and our partners.

-## **Open to all SuperOffice CRM Online customers**
+## Open to all SuperOffice CRM Online customers

-The SuperOfficre App Store is transparent and open to any [applications][1] that represent a clear business value to your customers and users, SuperOffice, and partners.
+The SuperOffice App Store is transparent and open to any applications that represent a clear business value to your customers and users, SuperOffice, and partners.

 * Anonymous users may browse the marketplace (without login)
 * Signed-in users can view their purchased and installed applications
 * Signed-in users must have an active subscription to SuperOffice CRM Online to buy an application

-### **Marketplace, not a webshop**
+### Marketplace, not a webshop

-SuperOffice will not bill, [provision][2], or host partner applications.
+SuperOffice will not bill, [provision][1], or host partner applications.
 Instead, the App Store redirects to our partners' websites where customers buy directly from the partner.

 <!-- Referenced links -->
-[1]: index.md
-[2]: ../provisioning/index.md
+[1]: ../provisioning/index.md